 - 5. Authenticity.
 Embedded in the trait of being trustworthy is authenticity-being genuine and honest about your personality, values, and beliefs, as well as having integrity.
-To become an authentic leader, and to demonstrate authenticity, be yourself rather than attempting to be a replica of someone else. - 6.
+To become an authentic leader, and to demonstrate authenticity, be yourself rather than attempting to be a replica of someone else.
+A study conducted with two telecom firms in China found that employees who reported to supervisors with authentic leadership behaviors tended to to be better organizational citizens, and were also more engaged in their work. - 6.
 Extraversion.
-Being extraverted contributes to leadership effectiveness, and extraverts are more likely to want to assume a leadership role and participate in group activities. - 7.
+Being extraverted contributes to leadership effectiveness, and extraverts are more likely to want to assume a leadership role and participate in group activities.
+A meta-analysis 73 studies involving 11,705 subjects found that extraversion was the most consistent personality factor related to leadership effectiveness and leadership emergence.
+Research evidence suggests that an extraverted leader may be more effective in stimulating good job performance among laidback than proactive workers. - 7.
 Assertiveness.
+Letting others know where you stand contributes to leadership effectiveness, and also being or appearing extraverted.
 Assertiveness refers to being forthright in expressing demands, opinions, feelings, and attitudes.
 Being assertive helps leaders perform tasks such as confronting group members, demanding higher performance, and making legitimate demands on higher management. - 8.
 Enthusiasm, Optimism, and Warmth.
 Group members respond positively to enthusiasm, partly because enthusiasm may be perceived as a reward for constructive behavior.
 Enthusiasm also helps build good relationships with team members.
 Enthusiasm often takes the form of optimism which helps keep the group in an upbeat mood, and hopeful about attaining difficult goals.
-Being a warm person and projecting that warmth is part of enthusiasm and contributes to leadership effectiveness in several, ways including giving emotional support. - 9.
-Sense of Humor.
-The effective use of humor is considered an important part of a leader's role.
-Humor helps dissolve tension and defuse conflict.
-Self-effacing humor is the choice of comedians and organizational members alike.
-One of the research-based rules of humor is that higher-status people joke at a higher rate than those of lesser status, and ten to be more successful at eliciting laughter from others.
+Being a warm person and projecting that warmth is part of enthusiasm and contributes to leadership effectiveness in several, ways including giving emotional support.